hendafarhani/jwt-authentication/readme.md

 # jwt-authentication

-This project is built with spring, spring boot and spring security.
-And developed with java 8. <br /> It implements authentication using jwt functionality provided by Spring security framework.
+This project is built with spring boot and spring security.
+And developed with java 17. <br /> It implements authentication using jwt functionality provided by Spring security framework.

 ## Project structure